-The highest leveage broker by regulator list is the following.
+Our list of the highest leveage forex broker by regulator is the following.

 Below compares the top currency pairs (forex pairs) Australian forex traders trade.
-It shows how Pepperstone has superior spreads on the most popular forex pairs.
+It shows how Pepperstone has superior spreads across the most popular forex pairs.

 With a minimum deposit of USD 200, Pepperstone clients can control USD 100,000 in buying power.